 Kelly earned her J.D. from the University of Washington School of Law, where she was a member of the Women's Law Caucus and an associate editor-in-chief of the Washington International Law Journal.
 She was awarded the Mary Ellen Krug Scholarship in 2018 for her work in labor law.
 During law school, Kelly worked as a Peggy Browning Fund Fellow for Levy Ratner, PC, in New York.
 She also worked as an Oversight and Investigations law clerk for Senator Patty Murray's office at the U.S. Senate Committee on Health, Education, Labor, and Pensions in Washington, D.C.; a writer and researcher for the King County Sexual Assault Research Center; a policy research intern for Washington Attorney General Bob Ferguson; a Hazelton Fellow for Professor Anna Mastroianni; and a legal assistant for Breskin, Johnson, and Townsend in Seattle.

 Prior to law school, Kelly worked as a public relations manager and freelance journalist in Seattle and an editor in New York.
 She earned her B.A. from Villanova University, where she studied English with a concentration in writing and rhetoric.
-She also attended New York University's spring exchange program, where she studied creative writing and was named a Norman Mailer Writer's Colony Finalist in 2009 for her work in creative nonfiction.
+She also attended New York University's spring exchange program, where she studied creative writing.

 - Ineffective By Design: A Critique of Campaign Finance Law Enforcement in the United States, Australia, and the United Kingdom, 27 WASH INT’L L.J.
 577 (2018)